OscarFernandezMX/OscarFernandezMX/README.md

 ### ¡Hola, soy Oscar 🚴!

 <hr>

+_They say that life is a lot like riding a bicycle — you must keep moving forward to keep your balance.
+My journey into the world of Artificial Intelligence is no different, akin to ascending a challenging mountain on a bike ⛰️._

+- 📍 I'm an electrical engineer with a master's degree in Artificial Intelligence.
+- 🌟 I'm interested in deep learning, data science, combinatorial optimization, and anything about artificial intelligence 😃.
+- 🌱 I come from combinatorial optimization using genetic algorithms.
+So, I'm expanding my knowledge by learning more about deep learning.
+- 📫 How to reach me: **<a href="mailto:fernandezmx@ieee.org" >Email</a>**, **<a href="https://www.linkedin.com/in/fernandezmx/" >LinkedIn</a>**.

 <!--
 **OscarFernandezMX/OscarFernandezMX** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.